dibertz/northgard-camera-move-plugin-for-godot/README.md

 9. Click the RTSCameraMove3D node and check the "Editor Description" to know how to set up the Input Maps.
 10. <a href='https://postimages.org/' target='_blank'><img src='https://i.postimg.cc/gJv4CdSs/node-select.png' border='0' alt='node-select'/></a>
 11. Set up the Input Map to enable Mouse Zoom and Character Move (PASS 9).
 Project > Project Settings > Input Map.
-12. Finally the setup has been completed, save the project and press Build.
+12. Finally the set-up has been completed, save the project and press Build.
 13. Run the Game.

 <h2>Contributing</h2>